dallasLab/biol4253/syllabus.md

 There will be four exams given in this class.
 Although there will be **no comprehensive** exam, each successive section will build upon material learned in earlier sections.
 Thus, on Exams 2-4, students will be expected to draw upon major points from previous material covered.
 Exams will consist of any combination of the following types of questions: fill in the blank, multiple choice, short answer, essay or problem solving. _Each exam will be worth 100 points_.

 As a rule, make-up exams will be essay or oral in form depending on the decision of the instructor and will be only available to those persons who have obtained prior approval or have a valid written excuse.
-We reserve the right to verify any excuse.
+The instructor reserves the right to verify any excuse.